saumikn/airlinemaps/readme.md

 # Airline Maps

 A tool for interactively visualizing airline maps, color-coded by either Airline or Hub.
 Try it out at [https://saumikn.com/airlinemaps](https://saumikn.com/airlinemaps).
+Check out my [blog post](https://saumikn.com/blog/airlinemaps) for more details.

 Created by Saumik Narayanan.
 ## Description